Asymptotically Ideal Hierarchical Secret Sharing Based on CRT for Integer Ring: A novel asymptotically ideal DHSS scheme

 \section{A novel asymptotically ideal DHSS scheme}

-In this section, we construct a hierarchical secret sharing scheme for disjunctive access structures.
-The construction is based on the Chinese Remainder Theorem over the ring of integers and one-way functions.
-Our scheme is given in subsection \ref{Subsec:our DHSS}, and we analyze its security in subsection \ref{Subsec: security of our DHSS}.
+In this section, we construct a hierarchical secret sharing scheme for the disjunctive access structure.
+The construction is based on the CRT for integer ring and one-way functions.
+We present our scheme in Subsection \ref{Subsec:our DHSS} and analyze its security in Subsection \ref{Subsec: security of our DHSS}.